Cervantes, Lugo: Fauna

 Of the 75 species of reptiles and amphibians living in the peninsula of Spain and on the islands, 27 are present in Os Ancares.
 They are triturus (3 species), frog (6 species), lizards (Lacerta), vipers and snakes (6 species).
 Among birds, passerines are important for good representation, followed by accipitrines, among which are the short-toed eagle, the goshawk, abundant hawks, buzzards and the hen harrier.
 There is no shortage of red and gray partridge or grouse.

 History

 Cervantes scholars consider the theory of Miguel de Cervantes's originating from here as hare-brained; Cervantes did not even use the 2nd surname Saavedra (not his birth name) until he was in his 20s.

-At the beginning of Chapter XXXIX of the Part 1 of Don Quixote, a secondary character, the captive companion of Zoraida, says she is from "Somewhere in the mountains of León". "[That] was my first lineage, with whom the nature of fortune was most grateful and liberal: though, admist the penury of those parts, my father passed for a rich man..."
+At the beginning of Chapter XXXIX of the Part 1 of Don Quixote, a secondary character, the captive companion of Zoraida, says she is from "Somewhere in the mountains of León". "[That] was my first lineage, with whom the nature of fortune was most grateful and liberal: though, amidst the penury of those parts, my father passed for a rich man..."